wimberly-el/RealEstateSite/README.md

 you can return things to where they were by removing the email stuff and maybe makit it it's own page

 commented out a constant on emails.js in routes

+DEC 22 2020 -- the user can login and it'll change the view by IP and the userId